-NFIP falls victim to government shutdown
+NFIP falls victim to government shutdown7th May 2019

 After another period of uncertainty surrounding the National Flood Insurance Program (NFIP), President Trump signed a temporary six-month reauthorisation on 21 December 2018.
 Less than a week later, with the country in the throes of what would turn out to be the longest US government shutdown in history, the Federal Emergency Management Agency (FEMA) issued an order for the NFIP to stop processing new flood policies.

 While the order proved temporary, it dealt a reputational blow to the government backed flood insurance scheme, which must also now deal with the impact of a new federal rule allowing mortgage lenders to accept flood insurance policies from the private market.

 Closed for new business